Harold Reynolds: Professional career

 Reynolds spent several seasons in the minor leagues, playing for the Wausau Timbers (A) in Wisconsin in 1981, Lynn Sailors (AA) in Massachusetts in 1982, and Salt Lake Gulls (AAA) in Utah in 1983, prior to his major league debut on September 2, 1983.
+In his major league debut, Reynolds appeared as a pinch runner for Ken Phelps in the ninth inning of a 5–4 loss to the New York Yankees.
 During his time in the minors, Reynolds learned how to switch hit by working with minor league manager and former Cincinnati Reds catcher Bill Plummer.
 The following season, he played AAA ball in Salt Lake before being called up again in September 1984.
-The 1985 season was his official rookie season in Major League Baseball when he played for the Seattle Mariners.
+Reynolds exceeded his rookie limits during the 1985 season and batted .144 with 3 RBI in 67 games.
+The next season, Reynolds appeared in over 100 games for the first time.
+He finished the season batting .222 with a home run, 24 RBI and 30 stolen bases in 126 games.

 Reynolds was an All-Star in 1987 and 1988, led the American League in stolen bases with 60 in 1987, in triples with 11 in 1988, and in at-bats with 642 in 1990.
 He was the only player other than Rickey Henderson to lead the American League in stolen bases during any season in the 1980s.
+However, Reynolds was also caught stealing 20 times in 1987, which led the AL, and he was caught 29 times in 1988, which led the majors.
 On defense, Reynolds won three Gold Glove Awards and led the American League in assists and double plays five times each.
-In 1986, he played in Puerto Rico with the Mayagüez Indians.
+In 1986, he played in Puerto Rico with the Indios de Mayagüez.

 On September 30, 1990, Reynolds was the last man to bat at Comiskey Park.
+He grounded out against Chicago White Sox pitcher Bobby Thigpen to close out a 2–1 White Sox win.

-In 1991, Reynolds won the Roberto Clemente Award, given annually to a Major League Baseball player selected for his character and charitable contributions to his community.
+In 1991, Reynolds won the Roberto Clemente Award, given annually to a MLB player selected for his character and charitable contributions to his community.

-On Oct.
-26, 1992, Reynolds was granted free agency and signed with the Baltimore Orioles that December.
-After one season with the Orioles, he again entered free agency on Oct.
-29, 1993.
-Reynolds signed with the San Diego Padres on Jan.
-28, 1994, before being traded to the California Angels that March for Hilly Hathaway.
+On October 26, 1992, Reynolds was granted free agency.
+He signed a one-year, $1.65 million contract with the Baltimore Orioles on December 11, 1992.
+He played in 145 games with the Orioles, batting .252 with four home runs and 47 RBI.
+After one season with the Orioles, he again entered free agency on October 29, 1993.
+Reynolds signed a minor league contract with the San Diego Padres on January 28, 1994, before being traded to the California Angels on March 29 for Hilly Hathaway.
 The 1994 season was Reynolds' final season in the major leagues.

 Reynolds led the league in double plays turned by a second baseman five times and in errors committed by a second baseman four times, and won three Gold Glove awards for his play at second base.